Nevena1997/GraalVM/README.md

 * [VM](https://github.com/oracle/graal/blob/master/vm/README.md) includes the components to build a modular GraalVM image.
 * [VS Code](https://github.com/oracle/graal/blob/master/vscode/README.md) provides extensions to Visual Studio Code that support development of polyglot applications using GraalVM.

-In order to successfully build Graal, you will need a command-line tool called `mx`.
+In order to successfully build Graal, you need a command-line tool called `mx`.

 ### Clone mx repository

 `mx` is a command line based tool for managing the development of (primarily) Java code.
-It includes a mechanism for specifying the dependencies as well as making it simple to build, test, run, update, etc the code and built artifacts. `mx` contains support for developing code spread across multiple source repositories. `mx` is written in Python and is easily extendable.
+It includes a mechanism for specifying the dependencies as well as making it simple to build, test, run, update, etc. the code and built artifacts. `mx` contains support for developing code spread across multiple source repositories. `mx` is written in Python and is easily extendable.

 First, clone the `mx` repository:
 ```sh